tphakala/birdnet-go/README.md

 Tomi P. Hakala

 BirdNET model by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology in collaboration with Chemnitz University of Technology.

+BirdNET label translations by Patrick Levin for BirdNET-Pi project by Patrick McGuire